Michael Tomczyk: Publications

 Michael began his career as a journalist and has published more than 150 articles, including a monthly column (as Contributing Editor) for Export Today; a column on BASIC programming for Compute's Gazette (The VIC Magician).; a business how-to column for the West Chester Daily News; and articles for Associated Press, the New York Times, Stars and Stripes, and many other publications.
 In 2005 he co-edited (with Paul Schoemaker) a 134-page research report entitled: The Future of BioSciences: Four Scenario for 2020 and Their Implications for Human Healthcare.
 In 2011, he authored a chapter entitled "Applying the Marketing Mix (5 P's) to Bionanotechnology" in the book "Biomedical Nanotechnology" (Springer 2011).
 His memoir (THE HOME COMPUTER WARS, 1984) has become a collectible.
-His book, NanoInnovation: What Every Manager Needs to Know (Wiley, 2014) is the first in a series of books focusing on technological innovation.
+His book, NanoInnovation: What Every Manager Needs to Know] (Wiley, 2014) is the first in a series of books focusing on technological innovation.
 He contributed an essay to AFTER SHOCK, a new book (Jan 2020) commemorating the 50th anniversary of Alvin Toffler's classic book, FUTURE SHOCK.
 In January 2021 he contributed a book chapter to Digital Transformation in a Post-Covid World (2021/CRC Press) entitled: DOMINO EFFECT: How Pandemic Chain Reactions Disrupted Companies and Industries.
+His book entitled: NEO-INNOVATION: Ideas, Insights and Tools for Competing in a New Era (published in November 2024 by Springer) is an innovation handbook presenting new approaches needed to compete in post-pandemic technologies and markets.
+Michael also writes a monthly column for EMBEDDED, an online technology newsletter.